The reality of holiday debt, one expert says there some things you can do

 SAVANNAH, Ga.
 (WSAV) — If you used your credit cards and charged up to $1,250 for those holiday gifts, you have a lot of company.

 A new survey from Lending Tree says about 36% of consumers took on holiday debt this season.
-That’s up about five percent.
+That’s up about 5%.

 “We’ve seen that people kind of have had a tendency to blow out holidays and some events to kind of make up for how crummy the last couple of years have been,” said Matt Schulz from Lending Tree.

-The survey shows up to 60 percent of people used credit cards.
+The survey shows up to 60% of people used credit cards.
 While the average debt ($1,249 this past holiday is less than the year before when average debt was $1,381) it’s still a large amount for average families to try to pay back.

 “In a time like this where so many people are living paycheck to paycheck and so many people are struggling financially, it’s definitely significant,” said Schulz.